This article has recently been updated to reflect new information.

 MEMS (micro electromechanical systems), designed to resonate and generate clocks signals, may not dominate the world of timing applications right now, but the technology’s popularity is growing.
 Competing with the long-established timing technology based on quartz crystals, the emergence of MEMS comes with significant benefits.

 Listed below are the top benefits provided by MEMS resonator-based timing products.

 - Miniaturization Based on silicon rather than quartz, MEMS technology offers a lower cost and more readily available path toward miniaturization.
 MEMS devices take advantage of lithographic techniques, so there is not a practical limit to the size improvements.
 More specifically, the footprint size and frequency remain independent of one another, whereas a quartz crystal’s size is directly related to the device’s frequency.

 - Resistance to Shock

-Wide temperature extremes, beyond -40C and 85C, must be tolerated by equipment in industrial, transportation, automotive and military applications.
-Stability of an uncompensated quartz crystal tends to diverge at cold and hot temperature extremes.
-Temperature compensation required by all MEMS will keep the device under control across temperature, even at the extremes.
-If you are looking for tight stability across the full temperature range, MEMS timing may be a good option.
+- Stability at Wide Temperature Extremes Wide temperature extremes, beyond -40°C to +85°C, must be tolerated by equipment in industrial, transportation, automotive and military applications.
+The stability of an uncompensated quartz crystal tends to diverge at cold and hot temperature extremes.
+On the other hand, all MEMS require temperature compensation that will keep a device under control across temperature, even at the extremes.
+If you are looking for tight stability over a wide temperature range, MEMS timing may be a good option.

-- Weird Frequencies
+- Non-Standard Frequencies

 During urgent projects, the programmability of MEMS can rescue engineers and help continue their designs.
-In the end, it is possible to go to production with MEMS and switch back to crystals for volume shipments.
-It can be handy to accommodate new frequencies during the development and prototyping phase.
+In the meantime, it is possible to pursue production using MEMS devices and then switch back to crystals for volume shipments.
+The strategy can be handy when accommodating new frequencies during the development and prototyping phase.

 READ MORE ARTICLES